jkirchhefer/Base-Commerce-Sandbox-Test/Python/README.md

 ```
 transactions_json_path = "/home/user/sandbox-test/transactions.json"
 ```
-* From there, you can design the transactions to your desire, just be sure to modify `transactions[]` accordingly if you add or remove any transactions.
+* From there, you can design the transactions to your desire.
+Just be sure to modify `transactions[]` accordingly, if you add or remove any transactions.
 E.G. if you add bct13,
 ```
 bct13 = {